juren53/HST-Metadata/Process/Embed IPTC tags into TIFF images.md

 ```
 python3 write-tags-from-csv.py
 ```
-The program list each file found in the CSV file to the screen
+The program lists each file found in the CSV file to the screen

 Note: the top row [the column headers] of the CSV file needs to be edited to reflect the corresponding IPTC tag names: